dvbsknd/FCC-personal-library/README.md

 1. Initialise the repo and add some basic framework
 1. Getting set-up with and learning Webpack basics
 1. Setting up a [Webpack dev server](https://github.com/webpack/webpack-dev-server)
+1. Add a `dev:client` script to start the Webpack dev server

 ### Todo